East Coast Swing: Basic technique

+Single-time Swing

-East Coast Swing has a 6 count basic step.
-This is in contrast to the meter of most swing music, which has a 4 count basic rhythm.
-In practice, however, the 6-count moves of the east coast swing are sometimes combined with 8-count moves from the Lindy hop, Charleston, and Balboa.
+East Coast Swing has a 6-count basic step.
+This is in contrast to the meter of most swing music, which has a 4-count basic rhythm.
+In practice, however, the 6-count moves of East Coast Swing are sometimes combined with 8-count moves from Lindy hop, Charleston, and Balboa.

 Depending on the region and instructor, the basic step of single-step East Coast Swing is either "rock step, step, step" or "step, step, rock step".
 In both cases, the rock step always starts on the downbeat.

 For "rock step, step, step" the beats, or counts, are the following: